 Having an MIB Underwriting Services Consumer File does not make a person uninsurable.

 While MIB plays a critical role in an insurer's underwriting and risk classification process by ensuring the information on an application for coverage is accurate and complete, the decision to insure and set premium rates is borne solely by the MIB member company.
 Insurance companies make every reasonable effort to offer coverage to as many people as possible, while making sure they adequately classify individuals according to the degree of risk they present.
 Charging appropriate premiums for insured risks allows insurers to remain financially strong so they can meet their long and short-term policy obligations to each and every policyholder.

-> MIB's database consists of highly confidential and proprietary codes that signify different medical conditions and other conditions affecting the insurability of the applicant, as verified by members during the underwriting process.
+MIB's database consists of highly confidential and proprietary codes that signify different other conditions affecting the insurability of the applicant, as verified by members during the underwriting process.
 These codes do not indicate what action a member company took with respect to an application for insurance (i.e., approval, denial, approved with a substandard rating).

-> MIB is subject to a myriad of laws governing the use of consumer reports and addressing the privacy of individually identifiable information.
+MIB is subject to a myriad of laws governing the use of consumer reports and addressing the privacy of individually identifiable information.
 These laws either regulate MIB directly or they regulate and impact MIB's members in such a way that MIB must likewise comply in order to allow members to continue using MIB's services.